prokki/warlight2-bot-template/README.md

 This is a php bot template for Warlight AI Challenge 2 (http://theaigames.com/competitions/warlight-ai-challenge-2).

+> Note: The project is in beta stage.
+Feel free to report any issues you encounter.

 Create a new project and install the template via Composer using the following command:

     composer require prokki/warlight2-bot-template